 We are constantly fed with the feeling of; “we just aren’t enough”.

-Clare Press, known as the first sustainable editor at Vogue Australia, comes with a positive sound to take action in a good way.
+Clare Press, the first sustainable editor at Vogue Australia, comes with a positive sound to take action in a good way.
 She tries to inform people about sustainable fashion and how we can change that ourselves.

 At the end of 2018, Clare Press was in the world’s first sustainable fashion museum, Fashion for Good in Amsterdam, for the European launch of her book “Rise & Resist, how to change the World”.